A Party with a Purpose

 Come and join us again in 2020!

-Thame Town Music Festival will be held on Friday 10 July and Saturday 11 July 2020 in the town centre and at various venues in the Oxfordshire market town.
-This will be the fourth year of the Festival, building on the huge success of previous years.
+Back for our fourth year, Thame Town Music Festival will be held on Saturday 11th July 2020 in the town centre and at various venues in the Oxfordshire market town.
+In the run up to the Festival Saturday, there will be a concert in St Mary's Church in Thame on Friday 10th July, plus the TTMF Songwriter Competition.

 2019 Festival Summary